gaqzi/reflections/content/python/decouple_with_generators.md

 ## Writing a workflow that mimics 'tail -f'

-In a UNIX system, you can call `tail -f <filename> | grep <pattern>` to print the lines of a file in real time where the lines match a specific pattern.
+In a UNIX system, you can call `tail -f <filename> | grep <pattern>` to print the lines of a file in real-time where the lines match a specific pattern.
 Running the following command on my terminal allows me to tail the `syslog` file and print out any line that contains the word `xps`:

 ```
 tail -f /var/logs/syslog | grep xps